Facts and Figures

 Southwestern Health Resources

-UT Southwestern provides care through one of the nation’s leading Accountable Care Networks, Southwestern Health Resources, which blends the strengths of UT Southwestern and Texas Health Resources.
-The network includes 31 hospital locations, including four of the top 10 hospitals in the Dallas-Fort Worth region, and more than 7,000 primary care and specialist physicians and other providers who care for more than 750,000 individuals across 16 counties in North Texas.
-SWHR coordinates care for nearly 100,000 Medicare beneficiaries through the Next Generation ACO Model – the fourth largest in the nation.
-Southwestern Health Resources has saved nearly $120 million since 2017.
-SWHR’s results represent more than 20% of total savings generated by all Next Generation ACOs and SWHR has saved more than any of the nation’s approximately 550 regular Medicare ACOs, while maintaining a Quality Score over 95%.
+UT Southwestern provides care through one of the nation’s leading Accountable Care Networks, Southwestern Health Resources (SWHR), which blends the strengths of UT Southwestern and Texas Health Resources.
+The network includes 31 hospital locations, including five of the top 10 hospitals in the Dallas-Fort Worth region, as ranked by U.S. News & World Report, and more than 7,000 primary care and specialist physicians and other providers who care for millions of individuals across 16 counties in North Texas.
+SWHR coordinates care for nearly 110,000 traditional Medicare beneficiaries through the ACO Realizing Equity, Access and Community Health (REACH) Model, and is the largest REACH ACO.
+Southwestern Health Resources has saved the Centers for Medicare and Medicaid Services almost $304 million since 2017.
+The 2024 total savings was third in the nation out of 132 REACH ACOs, and SWHR achieved a 92.8% total quality score.

 Clinical Expertise

-UT Southwestern Medical Center is the No. 1 hospital in DFW for the eighth year in a row, according to U.S. News & World Report.
-Nationally ranked in 11 specialties – the most of any hospital in Texas.
-UTSW is ranked among the top 25 hospitals nationally in Diabetes & Endocrinology (15), Rehabilitation (15), Pulmonology & Lung Surgery (17), Neurology & Neurosurgery (19 tie), Cardiology, Heart & Vascular Surgery (21 tie), Cancer (25), Otolaryngology – Ear, Nose & Throat (26), Geriatrics (27), Gastroenterology & GI Surgery (30), Urology (33), Orthopaedics (49) by U.S. News & World Report’s Best Hospitals.
+UT Southwestern Medical Center is the No. 1 hospital in DFW for the eighth year in a row, according to U.S. News & World Report 2024-2025 Best Hospitals, and nationally ranked in 11 specialties – the most of any hospital in Texas.
+UTSW is ranked among the top 25 hospitals nationally in Diabetes & Endocrinology (15), Rehabilitation (15), Pulmonology & Lung Surgery (17), Neurology & Neurosurgery (19 tie), Cardiology, Heart & Vascular Surgery (21 tie), Cancer (25), Otolaryngology – Ear, Nose & Throat (26), Geriatrics (27), Gastroenterology & GI Surgery (30), Urology (33), and Orthopaedics (49) by U.S. News & World Report’s Best Hospitals.

 UT Southwestern, ranked No. 2 among all hospitals in Texas, also earned “High Performing” designations for 19 of the 20 procedures and conditions included in the U.S. News rankings: abdominal aortic aneurysm repair; aortic valve surgery; back surgery (spinal fusion); chronic obstructive pulmonary disease (COPD); colon cancer surgery; diabetes; gynecological cancer surgery; heart attack; heart bypass surgery; heart failure; hip fracture; hip replacement; kidney failure; leukemia, lymphoma, and myeloma; lung cancer surgery; pneumonia; prostate cancer surgery; stroke; and transcatheter aortic valve replacement (TAVR).